Adults and families with children who have applied for protection (asylum)

 Why does it take so long to get an interview?

-The asylum interview is necessary for UDI to be able to assess your application for protection.
-It is the most important opportunity you have to explain your reasons for why you need protection.
+The asylum interview is necessary for UDI to assess your application for protection.
+It is your opportunity to explain why you need protection.
 UDI allocates a lot of time for asylum interviews, and each case requires a good amount of planning and resources.
 As such, it takes us a long time to interview everyone who comes to Norway.

 How long does it take to receive an answer after the interview?